Genealogy & Local History

 1. The Bernard and Ceola Trinity Archive

 The Trinity Archive at the Chesterfield Township Library preserves physical items of local history interest, and is accessible to the public during regular library hours.
+The Trinity Archive also includes the following:

 2. The Local History Digital Collection